Updated Oct. 13, 10:22 a.m.

 The utility also announced the second phase of shutoffs had extended to the Sierra Nevada foothills and the central valley.
 A third phase shut off power for 4,000 customers in Kern County on Thursday morning.

 PG&E says it cut power to around 738,000 customers.
-As of Friday night, 21,000 customers were still without power.
+As of Sunday all customers had power restored.

 Will SMUD customers be impacted at all by these outages?